graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 </table>

 ##### <sup>‡</sup> These features integrate deeply with PostGraphile and have been optimized for its nuances by the maintainer.
-If you wish to build and maintain protections yourself rather than using the Pro plugin, refer to [Running in Production](/postgraphile/production/) for information on how you might go about doing this.
+If you wish to build and maintain protections yourself rather than using the Pro plugin, refer to [Production Considerations](/postgraphile/production/) for information on how you might go about doing this.
 Purchasing the Pro plugin helps fund ongoing development and maintenance on the open source PostGraphile project.

 </div>
 </div>